ecofinuz/.github/roadmap.md

 ## Specific university/company/accredition series + SEO

-As Ecofin starts to gain traction, I plan to collaborate with universities and big finance companies to write series on their own courses/operations.
+As Ecofin starts to gain traction, I plan to collaborate with universities, educational institutions, NGOs, and selected companies to write public-interest series on their own courses, operations, or financial literacy needs.
 For example, Westminster has 4-6 Bachelor's on economics/finance and several Master's courses.
 This university would gain a lot by writing posts on their courses.
 This not only highlights them, but also gives them presence online.

-The same goes for companies.
-For Big4, banks, and big commercial enterprises.
-Their departments, their internship programs, hiring process, and etc. The exact content to be written will be determined in the process.
+The same can apply to companies, Big4 firms, banks, and commercial enterprises, but only under the sponsorship firewall above.
+Their departments, internship programs, hiring process, and educational needs can be covered, but paid collaboration must be labeled and cannot influence editorial conclusions or product criticism.
+The exact content to be written will be determined in the process.

 We can also collaborate with ACCA/CFA/CFI/GMAT teachers to write content on their certitifactions/tests on Ecofin.
 Free advertising and presence for them, while we gain further content and traction.